liammclennan/withouttheloop/contents/articles/2014-10-29-fsharp-signal-generator/index.md

     > sin (2. * System.Math.PI);;
     val it : float = -2.449212708e-16

 Those accustomed to working with floating point numbers will recognise that anything x 10^-16 is floating points version of 0.
 So sin (n * PI) is 0.
 This tells us, or at least suggests, that the graph crosses the x axis every PI change in x.
-Now lets look at mid-points between x intercepts:
+Now let's look at mid-points between x intercepts:

     > sin (1.5 * System.Math.PI);;
     val it : float = -1.0